zebrunner/esg/docs/capabilities.md

 Capabilities could be passed one by one as map{string:any} with prefix `zebrunner:` in key.
 Example - `"zebrunner:enableDebug":true`.

-Or as map{string:map{string:any}}, where the key in the first map sholud be `zebrunner:options`, and only simple keys in the second.
+Or as map{string:map{string:any}}, where the key in the first map sholud be `zebrunner:options`, and simple keys in the second.
 Example -  `map{"zebrunner:options": map{"enableVNC":true, "enableVideo":false, "mitm":"false"}}`

 ### Supported list